alexec/spec/cloudevents/formats/avro-turbo-format.md

 ## Abstract

-The Avro Turbo Format for CloudEvents defines how events attributes are expressed in the [Avro 1.9.0 Specification][avro-spec].
+The Avro Turbo Format for CloudEvents defines how events are expressed in the [Avro 1.9.0 Specification][avro-spec].

 This differs from the [Avro format](avro-format.md) in that: